 Hydroshield is applied to the entire wall using a trowel.
 Once applied, this rubberized membrane is impermeable to air, moisture and liquid water.
-A layer of fiberglass mesh is applied on top of the hydroshield allowing flexibility within the membrane, while still maintaining its integrity.
-Another layer of hydroshield is then applied overtop creating a dual-coat.
+A layer of fiberglass mesh is applied on top of the hydroshield allowing flexibility within the membrane while still maintaining its integrity.
+Another layer of hydroshield is then applied overtop creating a dual coat.
 This extra layer of rubberized membrane, with the fiberglass mesh in-between, is what allows us to be absolutely certain that no water will penetrate the repaired areas.

-There are many quicker and cheaper methods of applying a ‘barrier’ membrane to the foundation walls; one of these being a product called Blueskin.
+There are many quicker and cheaper methods of applying a ‘barrier’ membrane to the foundation wall; one of these being a product called Blueskin.
 While applying Blueskin is easier, primarily because it is somewhat self-adhesive, it simply doesn’t allow for strong adhesion nor installation of the fiberglass mesh and ultimately is half the thickness of the membrane that is created utilizing our method.
 Remember, no cutting corners!

-Subsequently, while our patch is still tacky, a layer of thick plastic is now applied to the surface of the membrane.
+Subsequently, while our patch is still tacky a layer of thick plastic is now applied to the surface of the membrane.
 At this point, a product called Platon drainage board is now installed on-top of our quadruple-layered membrane.
-Drainage board is essentially a dimpled-plastic barrier which should be installed with the dimple side placed towards the foundation, holding the sheet about half an inch from the wall.
-This drainage board acts as an additional layer preventing water from getting to the foundation wall, while simultaneously protecting the membrane behind it during backfilling and powertamping.
+Drainage board is essentially a dimpled plastic barrier which should be installed with the dimple side placed towards the foundation, holding the sheet about half an inch from the wall.
+This drainage board acts as an additional layer preventing water from getting to the foundation wall while simultaneously protecting the membrane behind it during backfilling and powertamping.

 Drainage board is extremely important in itself because it can help to reduce any hydrostatic pressure that may build up against the exterior foundation; enabling large volumes of water to drain quickly to the weeping tiles below.
 Before backfilling, the existing weeping tile is replaced within the repaired areas.
-This fresh weeping tile is surrounded by a filtersock that filters fine particles from groundwater, enabling weeping tile to continue moving water away from your foundation; as it is designed to do!
+This fresh weeping tile is surrounded by a filtersock that cleans fine particles from groundwater, enabling weeping tile to continue moving water away from your foundation; as it is designed to do!

 After a full backfill and power tamp, a termination strip is attached to the top of the Platon drainage board.
 Rookies will put the termination strip on before they backfill.
 This can cause a separation between the drainage board and the termination strip, causing unsightly issues later on.
 After completion, everything within the repaired area is washed and swept.
 Tarps are rolled up and reused.
-The job site is restored to the status it was prior to our repair process; hand excavation is key in this regard.
+The job site is restored to the state it was prior to our repair process; hand excavation is key in this regard.
 Hand digging is very low impact and allows for a near perfect restoration to pre-repair conditions.
 Excavation using large, heavy machinery makes this cleanup factor a near impossibility.

 DOING IT RIGHT